confluentinc/kafka-client-smart-ser-des/deserializer/README.md

 The Java Kafka Consumer is a component that allows you to receive and process messages from Apache Kafka topics.
 It is built using the Kafka client library for Java.
 Confluent Deserializer is a library that provides a generic deserializer for Kafka messages.
 It supports Avro, JSON, JSON Schema, Protobuf, and other data formats.
+It is also possible to consume multiple data formats in the same Kafka topic.
+For example, you can consume a JSON message from the same Kafka topic as an Avro message.

 ## Prerequisites